adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## How does on-chain conflict resolution work?
 (Crypto-court) #

 It is possible that conflicting final channel states are submitted to the blockchain.
-In this case, the blockchain will examine which has a higher nonce.
-Only the higher nonced version of the state is accepted.
+In this case, the blockchain will look for the state with the higher nonce, and only the higher nonced version is accepted.

-Every time there's a channel payment or update the channel state, the nonce is increased.
+Every time there's a channel payment or update to the channel state, the nonce is increased.

 The blockchain is not completely stateless.
 It keeps a record of each account balance and the results of every oracle, among other things.
-What is important for scalability is that channels cannot edit any shared memory.
-It is deterministic to let processes read data in parallel, but it is not deterministic to let processes edit data in parallel.
+It is important for scalability that channels cannot edit any shared memory: Processes read data in parallel deterministically, but it is not deterministic for processes to edit data in parallel.
 Since channels can't edit shared memory, we can process all the channel transactions in parallel.